-By using the bedrijfsopvolgingsregeling ('business succession arrangement' or 'BOR') you can defer a tax claim as a result of gifting your shares to, for example, your children.
+By using the business succession arrangement ('bedrijfsopvolgingsregeling' or 'BOR') you can defer a tax claim as a result of gifting your shares to, for example, your children.
 This is subject to a number of conditions.
 One of these is that your successor was employed by the company for at least 36 months at the moment of transfer.
-Are you considering transferring your shares in the near future?
-Take into account the 36 month deadline.
+This so-called employment requirement ('dienst-betrekkingseis') is expected to be abolished as of 1 January 2025.
+The employment requirement is to be replaced by the requirement that the recipient is at least 21 years of ager at the moment of gifting.
+Are you considering transferring your shares in your BV to your child, and has the child been employed by the BV for 36 months, but will he or she not reach the age of 19 in 2023?
+If so, be sure to arrange the gifting before 2025.